 Once the regular season ends, 6 teams with the best win/loss record advance to the playoffs, and 2 best-performing lineups get a bye to the Semifinals.
 The playoffs format shifts towards Bo5s—prolonged series where a team needs to win 3 games to claim victory.
 This structure is ideal for betting on League of Legends matches, as all participants get to adjust their strategies to highlight their strengths and cover their weaknesses, so there’s less room for an upset compared to Bo1s.
 The team that crushes all enemies in its path is crowned the LCS champion, receiving the trophy and a sizeable chunk of the prize pool.

 Keep in mind that every year has two LCS seasons: Spring Split and Summer Split.
-And while the Spring Split comes with numerous benefits like Circuit Points, Rift Rivals invitations, and Mid-Seasonal Invitational tickets, it’s the Summer Split that matters the most.
+And while the Spring Split comes with numerous benefits like Circuit Points and Mid-Seasonal Invitational tickets, it’s the Summer Split that matters the most.
 Because the three LCS teams that acquire the most Circuit Points by the end of summer, qualify for the largest LoL esports tournament in the scene—the League of Legends World Championship.